- What is GDPR and why is it important to your business?

 - 3 CRM features to look for to help you manage customer data better

-In just a few months, the new EU privacy regulation called the General Data Protection Regulation (GDPR) will come into effect.
-It imposes strict requirements on the way businesses collect, store and manage personal data.
+With it, it imposes strict requirements on the way businesses collect, store and manage personal data.

 If you’re unfamiliar with GDPR, here’s what you need to know: